cabouman/cython_sandbox/README.md

 # Cython sandbox
-This is a sandbox for people to use for cython implementation.
+This is a sandbox for people to use for cython implementation experiment.

 # Installation
 ## 1. Downloading